6 practical tips to improve your Salesforce testing

 Jason Mann on May 20th 2016

-Testing your code to ensure it’s working correctly is a core tenet of good development.
-Good tests protect your development investment, provide the confidence to make changes safely and quickly, and help enforce business requirements.
+Testing your Apex code to make sure it's working correctly is essential for development on Salesforce.
+Effective testing protects your development investment, provides the confidence to make changes safely and quickly, and helps enforce business requirements.

-Writing tests that get you to the magic 75% code coverage requirement is easy, but writing great tests that help protect you as you work is a real skill.
-In our recent webinar, we discussed why and how we test in Salesforce, and demonstrated 6 practical tips to help you write great tests that don’t become a maintenance headache.
+It's easy to write tests that get you to the magic 75% code coverage requirement enforced by Salesforce.
+But writing great tests that really protect your work is a real skill.
+In our recent webinar, we discussed why and how we test in Salesforce, and demonstrated 6 practical tips to help you write great tests that don't become a maintenance headache.

 6 practical tips for better Salesforce tests

 Good unit tests interact with the smallest amount of code possible.
-Isolating your tests ensures they're only interacting with data that’s relevant to that specific test.
+Isolating your tests makes sure they're only interacting with data that's relevant to that specific test.
 By explicitly setting

 false, you'll ensure your tests won't be affected by data changing within your org.
 This has only recently become the default for Salesforce tests, but it's still good practice to call it out so anyone else reading your test will know the constraints applied.